Gurudayal19/ev101-scripts/L3 Mathematical modelling of an electric vehicle /Calculating Energy Consumption {Software simulation in Scilab and Xcos} - Part 1.md

 ## WLTC drive cycle
 The average energy consumption of the vehicle *E~avg~ [Wh/km]* will be calculated on a homologation cycle.

-For our example, we are going to use the WLTC drive cycle.
+For this example, we are going to use the WLTC drive cycle.
 The test procedure WLTP (Worldwide harmonized Light vehicles Test Procedure) contains several driving cycles:

 - Class 1 – low-power vehicles with PW~r~ <= 22
 - Class 2 – vehicles with 22 < PW~r~ <= 34